 LED vs HID Car Headlights: Which One Is Better?

-Car headlights are regularly not part many people think of when looking for a car but they are very critical for your safety.
+Car headlights bulbs are not the parts many people think of when looking for but they are very critical for your safety.

 A couple of decades ago, the vast majority of cars had halogen headlights.
 This has gradually changed and most vehicles today are installed with Light-Emitting Diodes (LED) and High-Intensity Discharge (HID) headlights.